ethanr64/cscwebsite/README.md

-# cscwebsite
-website
 Hi!
 This is my final draft for the online portfolio project!
-I hope you enjoy
+I hope you enjoy!
+-ER